Frequently Asked Questions

 You will need to contact a monument company or some of the funeral homes also sell headstones and markers.

-Yes, contact the clerk and she/he will tell you the cost for the size of headstone/marker that you have purchased.
+Yes, contact the Sexton and she/he will tell the cost for the size of headstone/marker that you have purchased.
 Foundations are not poured until payment has been made in full.